 It is the special skills that ensure variety in the matches at Valorant.
 The classic gun play is then enriched with quite creative actions.
 A jetpack attack from above follows the blockade of a passage with an ice wall.
 At best, players combine their special skills with the right weapon.
 The latter must be bought at the beginning of each round (think of Counter-Strike).
 Everything a shooter's heart could desire is available, from the large-caliber Colt to the sniper rifle.

-The highlight: Even the special skills have charges that have to be refreshed for each round - provided charges have been used at all.
-Too often you catch yourself ignoring the specials completely and focusing completely on the weapon.
-However, this works reasonably well, because it is precisely well-timed skills that decide the short battles - or a careless move.
-Whoever runs blindly around a corner dies.
+The highlight: Even the special skills have charges that have to be refreshed for each round - if charges were used up at all.
+All too often you find yourself completely ignoring the specials and focusing entirely on the weapon.
+However, this works reasonably well, because it is precisely well-timed skills that decide on the short skirmishes - or a thoughtless movement.
+Who runs blindly around a corner, dies.
 If you sprint instead of walk, you die.
-Anyone wandering around on the maps alone dies.
-The right heroic moments come about when a team acts as a team, at best discussing things “by voice” and following a tactic.
+If you walk around alone on the maps, you die.
+The right hero moments come about when a team acts as a team, at best coordinates “via voice” and pursues a tactic.